Beehive Boot: The Battle of the Brothers

 The Utah/USU rivalry, often called the Battle of the Brothers, is the most played rivalry between any of the schools that participate in the Beehive Boot series, with 112 total all-time meetings.
 Utah leads the series 78–30–4, and Utah has won 22 victories in the last 25 meetings.
 The first game was played in 1892, a 12-0 Aggie victory, and the Utes and Aggies had met every year from 1944 to 2009 before taking a break.
 The Utes have won 31 of 42 meetings since the Boot was first awarded, with 5 of USU's 11 victories coming in the first 6 years after the trophy's creation.

 Winners of the trophy and results

-Rankings next to a champion's name indicate that team's ranking in the final AP Poll for that season.
-Teams are unranked unless otherwise indicated.
 Games against Weber State are included up until 1982, the last year that these games were certain to have counted towards each teams' interstate record.
-Between 2016 and 2020, there were no announced winners and it was kept by Utah.
+Between 2016 and 2020, there were no announced winners and it was retained by Utah.